i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 This proposal defines new request and reply records and new Build Request and Build Reply messages.

-The tunnel creator and all hops in the created tunnel must ECIES-X25519, and at least version TBD.
+The tunnel creator and all hops in the created tunnel must ECIES-X25519, and at least version 0.9.51.
 This proposal will not be useful until a majority of the routers in the network are ECIES-X25519.
 This is expected to happen by year-end 2021.